goderich/dissertation/dissertation.md

 The verb ***m**agal* 'to take (AV)' is the same in all Atayal dialects in its Actor Voice form (barring -l > -n mergers), but suffixed forms are slightly different: *ʔal**un*** in Matu'uwal and Skikun, and *gal**un*** elsewhere.
 Here it is not certain that the Matu'uwal and Skikun form is an innovation, but it is a likely scenario.
 Substituting a glottal stop for initial /g/ is a male register derivation strategy, and it may have been used in PV/LV forms of this verb.

 Matu'uwal *lalbiŋ* and Skikun *ləbiŋ* 'sweet' reflect a historical \*l, but Squliq *səbiŋ*, Plngawan *cacibiŋ*, and Klesan *cəbiŋ* reflect historical \*c as the initial consonant of the root.
 This is not a unique occurrence of this correspondence, and it is found in other words in the Atayalic family, always in word-initial position: Matu'uwal and Skikun *lumiq*, Plngawan *lumiʔ*, Klesan *lumi* 'body louse', cf. Squliq *sumiq*, Seediq *cumiq*; Plngawan *ciŋas*, Truku Seediq *siŋas* 'food debris (stuck between teeth)', cf. Toda Seediq *liŋas*; Proto-Atayal \*c*um*abuʔ 'to wrap', cf. Seediq *l**əm**abu*.
 The change is sporadic, and it affects a different group of dialects in each case.
 The original sound was likely \*l in all cases, based on Proto-Austronesian correspondences, e.g. \*Ciŋas 'food debris' (although the correspondence of PAn \*s is irregular here, see @sec:pan-to-proto-atayal).
-The PAn etyma \*CəbuS 'sugarcane' and \*CuməS 'body louse' are likely related to possible Proto-Atayalic \*cəbiŋ and \*cumiq, but with the rime of the final syllable replaced using male register derivational morphology.
+The PAn etyma \*CəbuS 'sugarcane' and \*CuməS 'body louse' are likely related to tentative Proto-Atayalic \*cəbiŋ and \*cumiq,^[These are my own reconstructions.] but with the rime of the final syllable replaced using male register derivational morphology.
 The change of \*c to \*l would come later, though it is not necessarily related to gender register morphology.

 #### Shared innovations between Squliq and Skikun {#sec:shared-innovations-sq-sk}